davide-talesco/paip/README.md

 `...args` | **true** | this is the list of arguments to send to the remote method

-The function returns a Promise that resolves with just the result of the remote method or reject if the remote method threw any error or if there was any error sending, receiving the messages .
+The function returns a Promise that resolves with just the result of the remote method or reject if the remote method threw any error or if there was any error sending /receiving the messages .

 ## BROADCAST
 A service can publish a message without expecting any reply: